-In fiscal year 2014, OFS devoted substantial attention to simplifying its technology footprint in concert with the reduced activity and size of OFS operations.
-The simplification effort helps ensure the reliability, maintainability, and controllability of OFS technology as TARP programs wind-down.
+In fiscal year 2015, OFS continued to devote substantial attention to simplifying its technology foot-print in concert with the reduced activity and size of OFS operations.
+The simplification effort helps ensure the reliability, maintainability, and controllability of OFS technology as TARP programs winddown.